localnetwork/pure-media/README.md

   <img src="screenshots/screenshot.jpg" style="max-width:200px;">
 </p>

-<blockquote>Pure Media is a javascript library for Progressive Image Loading with a blur effect to reduce the page load time on your website.
+<blockquote>Pure Media is a javascript library for Progressive Image Loading with a blur effect to reduce the page load time of your website.
 This library uses lazysizes(lazyload) to defer offscreen images.
 This adds padding to add height to the element.</blockquote>

 ### Requirements
 1. Lazysizes